Attention: You need JavaScript enabled to use this site.

 £1,000

-• You make the initial deposit on the day you open the account.
+• If you make an initial deposit on the day you open the account.

-These examples are provided to help you compare savings accounts and do not take into account any individual circumstances.
+These examples are provided to help you compare savings accounts and doesn't take into account your own circumstances.

 How do I open and manage my account?